open-mmlab/mmdetection/configs/crowddet/README.md

 Note:

 - RM indicates whether to use the refine module.
-- The dataset for train and test this model is `CrowdHuman`, and the metric of `box AP` is calculated by `mmdet/evaluation/metrics/crowdhuman_metric.py`.
+- The dataset for training and testing this model is `CrowdHuman`, and the metric of `box AP` is calculated by `mmdet/evaluation/metrics/crowdhuman_metric.py`.

 ## Citation